 The podium, setbacks at upper levels and width of the plaza and the open space establish a sense of enclosure for this outdoor room.
 The Yates Street podium steps down to frame the portal to the plaza.
-At View Street, 3 storey townhouses frame the edges of the green.
+At View Street, 3 storey townhouses frame the edges of the green on View Street.